BurdaMagazinOrg/thunder-distribution/documentation/thunder/USAGE.md

 * git
 * drush

 ## Development setup
 ### Get thunder
+Basically there are two different ways to get thunder.
+The simplest way to get thunder up and running is to use the drupal distribution hosted at drupal org, but if you want to have a more complex development environment you can use the github repository including alle fileas for integration into travis ci and acquia cloud.
+#### Simple install from drupal.org
+Visit [thunder](https://www.drupal.org/project/thunder) and download the most recent tarball.
+Follow standard drupal installation instructions as given [here](https://www.drupal.org/documentation/install), but use the previously downloaded thunder tarball instead of drupal.
+Use the given thunder installation profile when asked to select a profile.

+#### Full development build from github
-Add the thunder repository to your repository as an upstream repository and fetch the content
+This assumes, that "~/your-project-dir" is your local path to an existing git repository for your project Add the thunder repository to your repository as an upstream repository and fetch the content

     ~/your-project-dir $ git remote add upstream git@github.com:BurdaMagazinOrg/thunder.git